Techtonica/curriculum/javascript/newer-JS-features.md

 ### findLastIndex() Method

-The `findLastIndex()` method returns the index of the last element in an array that satisfies a condition by searching from the end of the array.
+The `findLastIndex()` method returns the index of the last element in an array that satisfies a condition.
+It is similar to `findIndex()`, but it starts searching from the end of the array.

 It returns -1 if no element satisfies the condition.